Amiton7/Tri-Bench/README.md

 ## License

-All code, data, and images in this repo are released under **CC BY 4.0**.
+All code, data, and images in this repository are released under **CC BY 4.0**.
 See `LICENSE` for details.